 The Vikings believed in many different gods and goddesses.
 Despite their divinity, the gods were similar to humans, with good and bad traits.
-The primary gods were Odin, Thor and Frey.
-Odin, the god of war and of wisdom, had great magical powers.
+The primary gods were Odin, Thor and Freyr.
+Odin, the god of war and wisdom, had great magical powers.
 Thor was more down-to-earth.
 He was very strong, but not especially clever.
-Frey, the god of fertility, was generous.
+Freyr, the god of fertility, was generous.

-During the early Viking Age, there were no temples; people prayed to the gods in nature: by waterfalls, wells or in “holy groves”.
-However, the German chronicler Adam of Bremen saw a large temple with statues of Odin, Thor and Frey when visiting Uppsala in the year 1075.
+During the early Viking Age, there were no temples; people prayed to the gods in nature: by waterfalls, at wells or in “holy groves”.
+However, the German chronicler Adam of Bremen saw a large temple with statues of Odin, Thor and Freyr while visiting Uppsala in the year 1075.

 Our knowledge of ancient Nordic beliefs stems mainly from two Icelandic collections of poems.
 “The Elder Edda” was written during the Viking Age, by authors unknown.
-It tells the story of the creation of the world, its development and how it will end.
+It tells the story of the creation of the world, its development, and how it will end.
 It also contains tales of the gods and their adventures.
-“The Younger Edda” was written in the thirteenth century by an Icelander called Snorre Sturlason.
-It is, in fact, a textbook on poetry, but some of the motifs originate in pagan mythology.
+“The Younger Edda” was written in the thirteenth century by an Icelander called Snorri Sturluson.
+It is actually a textbook on poetry, but some of its motifs originate in pagan mythology.

 Asgard, the home of the gods

 In the mythology of the Vikings, the world was a giant ash tree called Yggdrasil.
 This tree was home to all living creatures.
-At the top of the crown of the tree lay Asgard, where the gods (also called “asar”) lived.
+At the top of the tree lay Asgard, where the gods (also called “aesir”) lived.
 Some of them were Tyr, Frigg, Freya, Balder, Heimdal, Brage and Idun.
-Both gods and humans would face their end when Ragnarök, the end of the world, occured.
+Both gods and humans would face their end when Ragnarök, the end of the world, occurred.

 Foremost among the gods was Odin, the god of wisdom.
 He owned Valhalla, the largest building in the world.
 There, he collected all men who died in battle.
 He had an eight-legged horse called Sleipnir.
 Two ravens, Hugin and Munin, flew around the world tree and told Odin of everything they saw.

-Thor was one of Odins sons.
-He was the largest and strongest god, protecting the humans against the giants who threatened everywhere outside the settlements.
+Thor was one of Odin’s sons.
+He was the largest and strongest god, protecting the humans against the giants who threatened everywhere outside their settlements.
 For this, he used his war hammer Mjölnir and his belt of strength, Megingjord.
 He traveled in a chariot pulled by two goats.

-The opposite of Thor was Frey, the god of fertility.
+The opposite of Thor was Freyr, the god of fertility.
 He was a peaceful farmer.
-His mount was the gold-coloured pig Gyllenborste.
-Sometimes Frey went on long journeys in Yggdrasil, traveling on Skidbladnir, a ship which was capable of travelling on land as well as on water.
+His mount was the gold-coloured boar Gyllenborste.
+Sometimes Freyr went on long journeys in Yggdrasil, traveling on Skidbladnir, a ship which was capable of moving on land as well as on water.

 Midgard, the home of the humans